Energy as kilojoules

-Foods which are high in fats, added sugars or alcohol are by far the most energy-dense foods.
-This is why they should only be consumed in moderation, particularly if you are overweight or obese.
+- Foods that are high in fats, added sugars or alcohol are by far the most energy-dense foods (highest in kilojoules).

 Our energy requirements vary

-- Muscle tissue has a big appetite for kilojoules.
-The more muscle mass you have, the more kilojoules you will burn.
+- your body composition – muscle tissue has a big appetite for kilojoules.
+The more muscle mass you have, the more kilojoules you will burn